Administration on Developmental Disabilities (ADD), ACF, DHHS.

 Total Direct Charges—Line 6i.
 Enter the total of Lines 6a through 6h.

 Indirect Charges—6j.
 Enter the total amount of indirect charges (costs).
 If no indirect costs are requested, enter “none.”
 Generally, this line should be used when the applicant (except local governments) has a current indirect cost rate agreement approved by the Department of Health and Human Services or another Federal agency.

 Local and State governments should enter the amount of indirect costs determined in accordance with DHHS requirements.
-When an indirect cost rate is requested, these costs are included in the indirect cost pool and should not be charged again as direct costs to the grant.
+When an indirect cost rate is requested, these costs are included in the indirect cost pool and Start Printed Page 46196should not be charged again as direct costs to the grant.

 In the case of training grants to other than State or local governments (as defined in title 45, Code of Federal Regulations, part 74), the Federal reimbursement of indirect costs will be limited to the lesser of the negotiated (or actual) indirect cost rate or 8 percent of the amount allowed for direct costs, exclusive of any equipment charges, rental of space, tuition and fees, post-doctoral training allowances, contractual items, and alterations and renovations.

 For training grant applications, the entry under line 6j should be the total indirect costs being charged to the project.
 The Federal share of indirect costs is calculated as shown above.
 The applicant's share is calculated as follows: